 The Hidden Cost of Bad Brainstorming

-When Gold Mine and Blue Ocean stop contributing to brainstorms, they don't just lose the ideas they would have shared.
+When Natural Gold Mines and Natural Blue Oceans stop contributing to brainstorms, they don't just lose the ideas they would have shared.
 They lose engagement.
 They stop caring about the outcome because they didn't help create it.

 At Forzani Group, engaging all four approaches in the team's work generated $26 million in additional profit.
 Not from brainstorming specifically.
 From building systems where every approach contributed their best thinking.